ticketmaster/iOS-SecureEntrySDK/README.md

 ### Adding the view

-Simply include a UIView within your storyboard, and override it's class type to `Presence.SecureEntryView`, and link it to your code using an outlet:
+Simply include a UIView within your storyboard, and override it's class type to `SecureEntryView`, and link it to your code using an outlet:

 ```swift
 @IBOutlet weak var secureEntryView: Presence.SecureEntryView!